oss-aspen/8Knot/GOVERNANCE.md

 The current maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).
 Maintainers collectively manage the project's resources and contributors.

-CollectOSS Maintainers have merge approval rights to the [project GitHub repository](https://github.com/chaoss/collectoss) and all other CollectOSS project repositories.
+8Knot Maintainers have merge approval rights to the [project GitHub repository](https://github.com/chaoss/8Knot) and all other 8Knot project repositories.

-This privilege is granted with some expectation of responsibility: maintainers are people who care about the CollectOSS project and want to help it grow and improve.
+This privilege is granted with some expectation of responsibility: maintainers are people who care about the 8Knot project and want to help it grow and improve.
 A maintainer is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the team, get the most knowledgeable people to review code and docs, contribute high-quality code, and